Upwork Stock: Is It a Good Buy Right Now?

 Good To Know

 Another development to watch for is the potential that the gig economy may face more regulation in the months and years ahead.
-At both the national and state level, a desire is brewing among some legislators to influence gig economy hiring practices.
+At both the national and state level, a desire is brewing among some legislators to influence gig economy hiring and management practices.

 Our in-house research team and on-site financial experts work together to create content that’s accurate, impartial, and up to date.
 We fact-check every single statistic, quote and fact using trusted primary resources to make sure the information we provide is correct.
 You can learn more about GOBankingRates’ processes and standards in our editorial policy.